explainers-by-googlers/cross-origin-storage/security-questionnaire.md

 ## 18. What happens when a document that uses your feature is kept alive in BFCache?

-The BFCache behavior should be aligned with user agent policies.
-File access requests may trigger re-validation if necessary.
+The BFCache behavior is aligned with that of the File System Standard ([whatwg/fs#17](https://github.com/whatwg/fs/issues/17)).

 ## 19. What happens when a document that uses your feature gets disconnected?